helpscout/proxypack/README.md

 In this example we are actually running another Webpack server where `http://localhost:3001/static/js/main.2.1.js` is built and we are linking that from our Proxy Server.

+## Local Mappings

+Local Mappings are resolved as `UTF8` through `fs.readFileSync()`, and are for paths that are on the local file system.

 ```
 new ProxyPackPlugin({
         browser: 'chrome',